Topological Phases in Magnonics: Acknowledgements

 \section{Acknowledgements}

-F.Z. was supported by the Postdoctoral International Exchange Program of China (Grant No. YJ20220302) and the Double First-Class Initiative Fund of ShanghaiTech University.
-J.K. acknowledges the support from the National Natural Science Foundation of China (Grant No. 12074276), the Double First-Class Initiative Fund of ShanghaiTech University, and the start-up grant of ShanghaiTech University.
+F.Z. and J.K. acknowledge the supports from the Postdoctoral International Exchange Program of China (Grant No.YJ20220302), the National Natural Science Foundation of China (Grant No.12074276), the Double First-Class Initiative Fund of ShanghaiTech University, and the start-up grant of ShanghaiTech University.
 A.M. acknowledges support from the Excellence Initiative of Aix-Marseille Universit\'e---A*Midex, a French "Investissements d'Avenir" program.
 Z.X.C. thanks Australia Research Council for support (DP190100150).